 In this section, we conduct multiple tests to assess the impact of MFID in the cross-section of returns.
-Following Figure 4, we entertain the possibility that the MFID anomaly varies across different states of the world.
-To test this hypothesis, we use a portfolio approach and firm-level analysis.
+Following Figure 4, we conjecture that the MFID premia varies across different states of the world.
+To test this hypothesis, we use a portfolio approach and stock-level analysis.
 Moreover, to show that our findings do not hinge on our empirical design, we provide ample robustness tests.